timkersch/deep-diffusion/README.md

 Train with ./config.json as config file and save model in ./models/model2

 **-m** where to save model

 **-c** path to config file to use

 ### Inference
-`python main.py inference -d ./data/voxels.bfloat -m ./models/model1/model.p -f ./predictions.txt`
+`python main.py inference -d ./data/hpc/50000_scanned_voxels.Bfloat -m ./models/model1/model.p -f ./predictions.bfloat`

-Perform inference on voxels.bfloat with model.p, save output to predictions.txt
+Perform inference on 50000_scanned_voxels.Bfloat with model.p, save output to predictions.bfloat

 **-d** path to data in float32 bfloat format

 **-m** path to model to perform inference

-**-f** file on which to save the outputs
+**-f** file on which to save the outputs (float32 .bfloat format)

 ### Search
 `python main.py search`